Child Support Attorneys

 Child Support Services in Boca Raton, West Palm Beach and Fort Lauderdale

-A court determines the amount of child support that is required to be paid by the non-custodial parent.
+A court determines the amount of support that is required to be paid by the non-custodial parent.
 This amount is calculated based on the Florida Child Support Guidelines and is influenced by factors such as the combined incomes of the parents and the Time-Sharing Plan.
-Our child support attorneys in Boca Raton, West Palm Beach and Fort Lauderdale can provide you with the information you need to determine if your child support payments are being fairly calculated by the court.
+Our attorneys in Boca Raton, West Palm Beach and Fort Lauderdale can provide you with the information you need to determine if your support payments are being fairly calculated by the court.
 If there appears to be a deviation from the child support guidelines by the court, or there are questions as to the validity of actual income figures being used, we work hard to ensure that child support payments are calculated accurately based on proper data.

 Free Child Support Consultation